Inbibo/adonisfx_docs/docs/faq.md

 ## How can I add volume gain to the muscles?

-The *Volume Ratio* attribute of an AdnMuscle allows to simulate volume gain (volume ratio greater than 1) and loss (volume ration lower than 1).
+The *Volume Ratio* attribute of an AdnMuscle allows to simulate volume gain (volume ratio greater than 1) and loss (volume ratio lower than 1).
 The influence of this attribute depends on the value of *Volume Preservation*, where 0 means no effect, and 1 means maximum effect.

 ## How can I simulate skin?